 When a dial tester circuit is required by an operator at the local test desk, a key at the local test desk is operated connecting ground to (ST) lead operating (ST) relay, which is common to six dial tester circuits in a group or sub-group.
-If there are more than six dial tester circuits and subgrouping is not required, there will be more than one (ST) relay common to a group and all the (ST) relays will operate in parallel.
-This causes the connector switches of the idle dial tester circuits to hunt in the following manner for a terminal on (HG) lead to which battery through a 150 ohm resistance is Ground from the (ST) relay connected. causes the (F) relay to operate which closes the same ground through its make contact to operate (LF) stepping magnet.
+If there are more than six dial tester circuits and sub-grouping is not required, there will be more than one (ST) relay common to a group and all the (ST) relays will operate in parallel.
+This causes the connector switches of the idle dial tester circuits to hunt in the following manner for a terminal on (HG) lead to which battery through a 150 ohm resistance is connected.
+Ground from the (ST) relay causes the (F) relay to oper-(ST) relay causes the (F) relay to oper-ate which closes the same ground through its make contact to operate (LF) stepping magnet.
 When (LF) stepping magnet operates the circuit to (F) relay is broken and (F) relay releases, opening the circuit to (LF) stepping magnet and (LF) selector advances one step.
-(F) relay is slow operating to prevent the selector stepping off an idle terminal.
-When the selector reaches a terminal which has a low resistance battery connected to (HG) lead (H) relay operates and short circuits its high resistance winding, causing an increase of current which operates (H1) relay.
+(F) relay is slow op-erating to prevent the selector stepping off an idle terminal.
+When the selector reaches a terminal which has a low resistreaches a terminal which has a low resistance battery connected to (HG) lead (H) relay operates and short circuits its high resistance winding, causing an increase of current which operates (H1) relay.
 (H1) relay operated, removes the ground for operating (F) relay and the selector, causing it to stop hunting and operates (CT) relay.